 The story picks off with the the Time Traveller just having woken up, the day right after arriving back in Richmond, 1891.
 He eventually makes up his mind to go back to 802,701 AD in order to save Weena from her unfortunate demise.
 However, this time around he notices things are drastically different.
 Earth's rotation on its axis is halted, and he notices that the sun has seemingly gone out.

-Before he can arrive at 802,701 AD a mysterious creature to which the the Time Traveller refers to as the Watcher appears.
-This causes the Time Traveller to panic and stop the time machine.
+Before he can arrive at 802,701 AD a mysterious creature which the the Time Traveller refers to as the Watcher appears.
+This causes him to panic and stop the time machine.
 He falls out and finds himself in 657,208 AD.
 He eventually pieces together what happened.
-He realizes that a publishing of an account of his adventure by one of his friends caused humanity to take a different path, and advance on to become a type II civilization.
+He realizes that a publishing of an account of his adventure by one of his friends caused humanity to take a different path, and advance on to become a Type II Kardashev civilization, causing the original future he visited to never occur.
 This resulted in the creation of a new kind of Morlock.
 Instead of becoming the beastly herders of the Eloi, they're now a race of scholars, living on the surface of a Dyson Sphere.

 Things go from bad to worse as history starts to spiral out of control, and the Time Traveller can only watch as each timeline becomes more warped than the last.